Skip to main content

 Step 2 — Choose where articles go

-After connecting, configure three settings:
+After connecting, configure these settings:

 • Repository — pick from the repos you granted access to, e.g. your-org/your-site.